Let’s Talk About Black Overrepresentation in Advertising

 Perspectives on Black Overrepresentation

 The issue of Black overrepresentation in advertising is complex and multifaceted, with multiple perspectives.
-While some believe this type of representation is positive and helps to promote diversity and inclusion, others argue that it reinforces harmful stereotypes and perpetuates the idea that black culture is only valuable for its commercial appeal.
+Some believe this type of representation is positive and helps to promote diversity and inclusion.
+However, others argue that it reinforces harmful stereotypes and perpetuates the idea that black population is only valuable for its commercial appeal.

-One such perspective is that Black overrepresentation in advertising is an intentional act meant to anger and insult black people living in urban communities, as these advertisements often depict Black people in a way that is not representative of the lived experiences of many Black people in these communities.
-These depictions are nothing but a form of “aspirational advertising” meant to appeal to the ideals and aspirations of the target audience.
+One such perspective is that Black overrepresentation in advertising is an intentional act meant to anger and insult black people living in urban communities.
+Portrayal of blacks in these advertisements often depict them in a way that’s not representative of the lived experiences of many Black audiences.

 black-overrepresentation-in-advertising